Actify

 Surface Questions

 Safe, fun, zero-risk: 'What's your comfort meal?'
 'Best show you watched recently?'
-These warm up the room and give everyone a guaranteed easy win.
-Use these in weeks 1-2 or with new team members.
+These warm up the room and give everyone an easy win.
+Use in weeks 1-2 or with new team members.

 L2